 The City approved Affirmed Housing proposal to re-syndicate and rehabilitate the 76-unit Mission Village apartments to preserve affordable housing in the City.
-This projects construction was completed in 2021.
+This project's construction was completed in 2021.

 The City of Temecula has made progress on increasing the supply of affordable housing.
 It has done so by, adopting an Affordable Housing Overlay Zone and density bonus ordinance as an incentive for the construction of affordable housing by the private sector.
-Additional progress includes two projects that are currently under construction, Las Haciendas with 77 units, Vine Creek with 60 units and Rancho Las Bolsas with 55 units..
-Lastly, the City has an agreement for an additional 6 units through Habitat for Humanity.
+During the 2024-2025 Program Year, 132 new affordable units were added, consisting of the Vine Creek Project (77 units) and the Rancho Las Bolsas Project (55 Units.)
+The City currently has an agreement for six ownership units to be built by Habitat for Humanity.
+A Request For Proposal for additional units in the Uptown Temecula Specific Plan area is anticipated in 2025.
+Six units associated with the Seraphina Project are also anticipated to be approved in 2025.

-AP-60 Public Housing - 91.220(h) Introduction
+AP-60 Public Housing - 91.220(h)

+Introduction